chaoss/grimoirelab-tutorial/python/querying.md

         (message['_source']['from'], message['_source']['subject']))
 ```

-The key is the line calling `es.search`, where we are querying EalisticSearch.
+The key is the line calling `es.search`, where we are querying ElasticSearch.
 Since we only specify the index, we will get the whole index as a result.
 In fact, we get a dictionary, whose `hits` field includes several interesting fields: `total` for the total number of documents retrieved, and `hits`, for a list of the documents retrieved.

 For each of these documents, the data we uploaded is in the `_source` dictionary: we only need to retrieve the needed data from there \(in this case, `from` and `subject`\).